cruzerngz/CE4071_network_science/report/main.typ

     )
   )
 )

+== Comparison with a random network
+When compared to a random network with the same number of nodes, edges and average degree, the author collaboration network will have a higher clustering coefficient and a lower diameter, assuming that each link between authors has the same path length.

+The probability of selecting an author with a very high degree is also higher in the author collaboration network.
+The degree distribution of a random network will more closely resemble a binomial distribution (when $10^2 <= N <= 10^3$, $N approx.eq 700$), while the author collaboration network will resemble a power law distribution.

 = Transformation
 The next section details pseudocode for transforming the given author network to one that contains a smaller giant component and a larger number of disconnected components, along with a configurable maximum number of collaborators per author.